-The unit, less the Mounting Hub, Washers, and Spring is assembled off the robot.
+The unit, less the Mounting Hub, Washers, and Spring was assembled (as shown below) off the robot.

-Shimming of the bevel gear set can either be done now or after mounting on the robot.
+Shimming of the bevel gear set can either be done now or after mounting on the robot and is described next.

 Once assembled into the saddles, the horizontal component of the mesh is adjusted by jacking the axle back and forth several thousandths from the nominal location.
-This jacking is accomplished using the $\frac{1}{2}$ -20 button head screw threaded into the Thunderhex bore (tapped) on the non-geared wheel side.
-Mesh is adjusted vertically with shims between the back of the vertical shaft bevel gear and the support bearing inner race, (not shown).
+This jacking is accomplished using the 1⁄4-20 button head screw threaded into the Thunderhex bore (tapped) on the non-geared wheel side.
+Mesh is adjusted vertically with shims (not shown) between the back of the vertical shaft bevel gear and the support bearing inner race.
 Mesh is proper when the gears line up as shown (maximizing facewidth engagement), have minimal backlash, and move freely through full rotation.
 Once set, the opposing 1⁄4-20 button head screw is tightened to lock the shaft in position.
-Both axle jacking screws are doped with Blue Loctite to prevent loosening.
+Both axle screws are doped with Blue Loctite to prevent loosening.
 This process may need to be checked again after operation under load.
 Once re-adjusted after "burn in" we have not had to revisit the mesh during a season.